Aishhh-27/multi-tenant-platform/README.md

 ---

 ##  Scaling Capability

-This system is designed to support multiple tenants using:
+The platform is designed to handle multiple tenants using:
-- Automated provisioning
+- Terraform-based reproducible infrastructure
-- Namespace isolation
+- Kubernetes namespace isolation
-- Repeatable Terraform modules
+- Automated provisioning via CLI

-Tested with 5–10 tenants (can scale further with cluster capacity).
+Tested with multiple tenants and designed to scale further based on cluster capacity.

 ## Project Structure